limeleaf-collective/website/content/services/at-proto-development.md

 With hands-on experience building [Bluesky Directory](https://blueskydirectory.com) and other AT Protocol applications, we understand the practical challenges of developing on this platform:

-- **Real-time Data Processing**: We've built systems that consume the Bluesky firehose to process millions of social interactions
+- **Real-time Data Processing**: We've built systems that consume the Bluesky firehose to process millions of profiles, feeds, posts, etc.
 - **API Integration**: Deep experience with AT Protocol APIs, authentication, and rate limiting
 - **Custom Feed Development**: Created and deployed custom algorithms for content discovery
-- **Cross-Platform Compatibility**: Built applications that work seamlessly across the AT Protocol ecosystem
+- **Cross-Platform Compatibility**: Designed applications that work seamlessly across mobile, web, and desktop platforms
+- **Interoperability**: Built systems that integrate with other AT Protocol applications and services

 ## Typical Consulting Activities